wicknix/x6100_gui/README.md

 Application could mark already worked callsign in the UI.
 To load information about previous QSOs - copy your ADI log to the `DATA` partition and rename it to `incoming_log.adi`.
 Application will import records to own log on the next boot and will rename `incoming_log.adi` to `incoming_log.adi.bak`.

+*Note*: `DATA` partition will be created after first launch transceiver with inserted SD card.

 ## Exporting ADI log